Microaggressions and Bias in the Workplace

 *Please note: prerequisites for Tier 2 programs include ‘Microaggressions and Bias in the Workplace’ and ‘Safe Spaces: Honoring Gender and Sexuality in the Workplace’.

 ‘Building Cultural Intelligence Certificate’ is earned after the three programs are completed.
 Attend all three programs to earn a certificate in ‘Building Cultural Intelligence’.
-All programs will be offered on multiple dates, allowing for convenience and flexibility for completing the Certificate.
+All programs will be offered virtually and on multiple dates, allowing for convenience and flexibility for completing the Certificate.

 Jodi Thesing‐Ritter is the executive director for diversity and inclusion at the University of Wisconsin‐Eau Claire.
 She provides leadership for diversity and inclusion for the campus, supervises the campus college access and success program‐ Blugold Beginnings, facilitates the Civil Rights Pilgrimage, teaches in the Women’s Studies and Honors programs, and provides ongoing training and development on issues of diversity and inclusion.
 Her research on the UW‐Eau Claire Civil Rights Pilgrimage has been published in the book‐ Dark Tourism and Pilgrimage.
 Jodi received a bachelor’s degree in biology from St. Mary’s University in San Antonio, TX, a master’s degree in student personnel administration from Columbia University and an education specialist degree from UW‐Stout.
 She was honored with the Equity, Diversity & Inclusion Excellence award from UW‐Eau Claire and has received the UW System Board of Regents Diversity Award for her work with Blugold Beginnings.
 Her strengths are Activator, Developer, Strategic, Positivity, and Achiever.